fjoanis/reverserl/README.md

 Now is the time to actually get acquainted with some code!

 For each file listed here, feel free to read each description then dive into the actual file to look at its source.
+They should also include useful comments :)

 src/reverserl.app.src
 ---------------------